Hashcat Rule Minimizer

 SQLite deduplication

-Signatures are stored in a temporary SQLite database via INSERT OR IGNORE.
+Each signature is hashed to a SHA-256 hex digest and stored as a TEXT primary key in a temporary SQLite database via INSERT OR IGNORE (batched commits, WAL journaling).
 The rule appearing first in the file wins.
-The temp DB is deleted unconditionally on completion (including on error or Ctrl+C).
+The temp DB is deleted unconditionally on completion (including on error).

 Get the Source